ravivyas84/atypicalpm/src/content/docs/meta/why-docs-theme.md

 If you are growing, you need to learn how to manager other PMs and how to articulate your product or company's mission vision and strategy, if your company is growing.

 In fact I have a theory, that PMs need to be able to learn 80% of something new in under 6 months, so that they can function effectively.

+## Being a Product Manager is learning and unlearning.

+The content on this site will never be perfect, like an documentation they will be regularly updated.